Mattc33/Necronomicon/Necronomicon.md

 ### Minion Accuracy?

 Although minions base accuracy is mostly unknown.
 They should follow the same rules as players do.
 Spell hits 100% of the time.
 And attacks are based off of an unknown base accuracy value.
 It could be minions follows the same accuracy formula that players use.
+Is it to be noted that attack based minions do have accuracy.

 If there is a level difference between the monster and your minions they will either have reduced accuracy against monsters with higher level(b/c they have more evasion) and your minions will have increased accuracy against monsters with lower level(b/c their accuracy value will be greater then the impact of the mob's evasion)

+At higher levels of content accuracy becomes a larger factor, getting your SRS to levels above gem level 20 is important.
+Better yet if your build can incorporate a [Lycosidae](https://pathofexile.gamepedia.com/Lycosidae) with Necromantic Aegis.
+It can result in a 50% increase in dps.
+Do not underestimate the importance of accuracy.

 ---